jimmywyatt/SQLStyleGuide/README.md

 * Do - Specify the schema the object is part of
 * Do Not - Leave the schema blank
-* Why - If everything has an schema the engine does not have to work it out
+* Why - If everything has a schema the engine does not have to work out what the current one is

 ```SQL
 Select